axibase/atsd/administration/ssl-letsencrypt.md

 ## Overview

-[Let’s Encrypt](https://letsencrypt.org) is a free, automated, and open certificate authority (CA), run for the public’s benefit.
+[Let’s Encrypt](https://letsencrypt.org) is a free, automated, and open certificate authority (CA), operated for public benefit.
-This manual is based on [Installing CA-signed Certificate](ssl-ca-signed.md) and [Certbot](https://certbot.eff.org/#ubuntuxenial-other) instructions.
+This guide is based on [Installing CA-signed Certificate](ssl-ca-signed.md) and [Certbot](https://certbot.eff.org/#ubuntuxenial-other) instructions.

 ## Installing software